 Diamonds certificates issued by a certified laboratory authenticate a stone and ensure that you have all the correct and relevant information needed to establish a price.
 The information detailed will typically include the 4 C’s as well as the diamond’s proportions and measurements, all of which will determine the stone’s value.
+They are very helpful for both buying and selling diamonds.
 Some diamond buyers will pay a premium for GIA certified diamonds.

 You will typically receive 20%-50% of retail price.
 The reason being is that jewelry stores have high markups (up to 100%).
 This is due to the rate at which jewelers can sell their products.
 While clothing stores mark up their products too, they turn their stock around much faster.
 Jewelers need these large markups to stay in business because of the slow nature of diamond sales.
 Jewelers also have to cover their expenses (brick and mortar store, staff, marketing costs etc.).
 Additionally, the diamond market is volatile and diamond prices may have dropped since the original purchase.

-The diamond market is constantly fluctuating.
+The diamond market and diamond values are constantly fluctuating.
 Unfortunately, not even diamond experts have a way to predict when it will rise and fall.

 If you are in a hurry to sell, then waiting on the market is not a luxury you have.
 Your best option is to find a reputable diamond buyer who will strive for the best price possible in the current market.
 The quickest option will always be to sell to an online diamond buyer who can give you a firm offer and have money in your account with 48 hours.